Crates.io | gerust |

 id | 1396280 |

-Gerust provides an architecture and tooling for Rust cloud projects.
-It takes care of the accidental complexity that comes with writing cloud apps with Rust so you can stay focused on the essence of the system you're building:
+Gerust provides an architecture and tooling for Rust backend projects.
+It takes care of the accidental complexity that comes with writing backends with Rust so you can stay focused on the essence of the system you're building:

 For now, Gerust is just a project generator that creates the files and structure to get you started.
-There is no runtime dependency on Gerust – all the code is under your control.
+There is no runtime dependency on Gerust – all the code that goes into your project remains under your control.

 Gerust projects are based on axum and use sqlx and PostgreSQL for data storage (if data storage is used at all).